rootiest/zippy-klipper_config/extras/filament_change/README.md

 This option governs whether the filament will be unloaded immediately after a runout is triggered (`FILAMENT_RUNOUT`) or a slicer-initiated filament/color-change occurs (`M600`) It is disabled (`False`) by default.

-    variable_auto_resume: False             # Set this to True to resume right away after loading

-This option governs whether the print will be resumed immediately after loading.
-This will skip the usual requirement of the user selecting `RESUME` manually after loading.

     variable_clean_nozzle: False            # Set this to True to perform a nozzle cleaning after loading

 This option will cause the printer to perform a nozzle cleaning procedure after loading the filament.